-A significant percentage of our employees come from culturally and linguistically diverse and non-English speaking backgrounds.
+Over half of our employees come from culturally and linguistically diverse and non-English speaking backgrounds.
 This provides opportunities as well as unique challenges, especially in the area of communication skills.

 We also provide easy access to online tools such as the Macquarie Dictionary, which includes an English pronunciation tool, via our intranet.

 Our regular workplace behaviour and equal employment opportunity training is delivered to our graduates and new employees as part of their induction program, presenting and clarifying behavioural expectations.
-This year we also presented an in-house program specifically on bullying, a topic that is attracting a lot of attention across the public sector.

 Code of Conduct